 By no means is this list a comprehensive take on nootropics that enhance brain energy.
 If you feel I’ve missed any, please comment your thoughts below.
 Until then, here are my thoughts:

 “Increased energy” may not be completely appropriate in describing Rhodiola Rosea‘s bio-effects, yet that’s sure as hell what it feels like.
-Decreased fatigue more accurately describes Rhodiola’s adaptogenic brain & body benefit, alleviating the weight of overwhelming stress & tiredness for improvements in:
+Decreased fatigue more accurately describes Rhodiola’s adaptogenic brain and body benefit, alleviating the weight of overwhelming stress and tiredness for improvements in:

 - Clearer thinking